litestar-org/litestar/README.md

         ...
 ```

-### Data Parsing, Type Hints and Pydantic
+### Data parsing, Type Hints and Pydantic

 One key difference between Starlite and Starlette/FastAPI is in parsing of form data and query parameters- Starlite
 supports mixed form data and has faster and better query parameter parsing.

 Starlite is rigorously typed, and it enforces typing.
-For example, if you forget to type a return value for a route
+For example, you'll stumble across an exception if you forget to type a return value for a route
-handler, an exception will be raised.
+handler.
 The reason for this is that Starlite uses typing data to generate OpenAPI specs,
 as well as to validate and parse data.
 Thus typing is absolutely essential to the framework.

 Furthermore, Starlite allows extending its support using plugins.

-### Plugin System, ORM support and DTOs
+### Plugin system, ORM support and DTOs

 Starlite has a plugin system that allows the user to extend serialization/deserialization, OpenAPI generation and other
 features.
 It ships with a builtin plugin for SQL Alchemy, which allows the user to use SQLAlchemy declarative classes
-"natively", i.e. as type parameters that will be serialized/deserialized and to return them as values from route
+natively, to serialize/deserialize the type parameters and return them as values from the route handlers.
-handlers.

 Starlite also supports the programmatic creation of DTOs with a `DTOFactory` class, which also supports the use of
 plugins.